elisa-tech/ks-nav/README.md

 host=dbs.hqhome163.com port=5432 user=alessandro password=<password> dbname=kernel_bin sslmode=disable
 to be consistent with the previous default configuration.

-For sqlite the DBDSN can be as simple as **file:kernel-symbol.db**.
+For sqlite the DBDSN can be as simple as just the filename of the database
+file: **kernel-symbol.db**.

 In any case, before starting kern_bin_db, the DB schema needs to be created manually with one of the provided sql-files.